graemefox/mimi/README.md

 Extend the list if neccessary by adding new rows.
 Single-end sequencing reads are not supported.

 ```
-Prior to running MiMi, each individual should have been processed with pal_finder and the
+Prior to running mimi, each individual should have been processed with pal_finder and the
 additional filtering and PANDAseq QC steps by Griffiths et al (unpublished)
 with the path to the output file given below in the following format: